vadalyathomas/vadalyathomas/README.md

-##  👋 Hi, I am Vadalya Thomas
+##  👋 Hi, I'm Vadalya Thomas

-I am a Programmer.
+I'm a Programmer.

 View All Projects and Labs here.